joseph0318/club/assignments/week-001/README.md

 ###Features:

 1. required: display an image of an animal
-2. required: when you shake the device, it starts to playing a sound or stops playing
+2. required: when you shake the device, it starts to play a sound or stops playing
 3. optional: adjust image size to fill in the screen
 4. optional: add buttons
 5. optional: add images to the buttons